Topics

 What steps should be taken if an employee requests mental health support through the benefit plan?

 If an employee requests mental health support through a benefits plan, handling the situation with care and sensitivity is crucial.
 Firstly, ensure the employee knows they have support available through employee assistance programs (EAPs) or mental health benefits provided by the company.
-Encourage open communication and offer accommodations if needed, such as flexible work arrangements or access to counseling services.
+Encourage open communication and offer accommodations if needed, such as flexible work arrangements or access to counselling services.

 What are the most common workplace mental health issues?